shaozi/ldap-authentication/README.md

   to construct an ldap filter as `({attribute}={username})` to find the user and get user details in LDAP.
 Example: `some user input`
 - `starttls`: Boolean.
 Use `STARTTLS` or not
+- `groupsSearchBase`: if specified with groupClass, will serve as search base for authenticated user groups
+- `groupClass`: if specified with groupsSearchBase, will be used as objectClass in search filter for authenticated user groups